About

 Affirming Identities & Values

-I am Jewish and neurodivergent, and I affirm people who identify as queer, neurodivergent, or part of other communities that experience marginalization.
-I approach therapy from an anti-oppressive, body-affirming, and inclusive perspective, bringing awareness of identity, difference, and systemic context into therapy while centering safety, autonomy, and collaboration.
+I am Jewish and neurodivergent, and I affirm people who identify as queer, neurodivergent, or part of other identities, communities, and lived experiences that have been systemically marginalized.
+I approach therapy from an anti-oppressive, body-affirming, and inclusive perspective.
+This includes attention to identity, difference, and systemic context, while centering safety, autonomy, and collaboration.

 Experience & Training